nathancarter/weblurch/doc-src/bugs-and-enhancements.md

    you may be able to correct this problem partially with those events.
    (We have updated to a newer version of TinyMCE, but not yet checked to see if this bug persists.)
- * It's too easy to navigate away from the editor and lose your work.
-Make a popup that asks if you really want to leave the page or not.

 ### Other